A seemingly harmless trip to the shops leads to a rare sighting of the lesser-spotted Tipo.

-A walk around my local retail car park in suburban Cork is a dispiriting experience at any time, even when the rain isn’t horizontal.
-Filled with the usual drear parade of monochrome conveyances, there is little for the eye to linger upon, or indeed for the uninfluential auto-blogger to spin an article.
+A stroll around my local retail car park in suburban Cork is a dispiriting experience at any time, even when the rain isn’t horizontal.
+Filled with the usual drear parade of monochrome conveyances, there is little for the eye to linger upon, or indeed from which the uninfluential auto-blogger can spin an article.
 However, earlier in the week, I was stopped in my tracks by, of all things, a 2017-registered Fiat Tipo Sedan – the first I’ve witnessed in the wild.

 Certainly, if Autocar is any guide, the car itself has proved something of a critical disappointment, lacking finesse in steering, ride and handling.
 Interior space and cabin quality were also faulted.
 Which is a pity, because had Fiat finessed the car a little more, what we could have had was exactly the sort of pleasant and pleasing middle-ranking compact saloon that is becoming virtually extinct.